 The maintenance on protein skimmers is minimal and consists basically in cleaning the valve to prevent calcium deposits and removing residues in the main skimmer body.
 Airstone driven series require monthly cleanings of airstones and replacements over time.

-The major time effort of protein skimmers is to make adjustments towards its efficiency.
+The main concern with protein skimmers is to make adjustments towards its efficiency.

 Too much air injected will cause excess foam which will remove more water then DOC’s.
 This is referred to as “wet foam”.
 “Dry foam” on the other hand is the result of too little air or water flow.